iwatkot/py3xui/README.md

 ## Quick Start
 You can use both synchronous and asynchronous methods to interact with the 3x-ui app.
 Both APIs have the same methods and return the same data, so it's up to you to choose which one to use.<br>
-After installing the SDK, you can create a new instance of the SDK.
+After installing the SDK, you can create a new instance of the API.
 When creating a new instance, you can either use environment variables or pass the credentials directly.
 It's strongly recommended to use environment variables to store the API credentials.<br>
 On creation, the Api won't connect to the 3x-ui app, so you can spawn new instances without spending resources.
 But after creating an instance, you'll need to call the `login` method to authenticate the user and save the cookie for future requests.

 ### Installation